-ICYMI, you could read the entire Federal Register or the slightly more condensed fact sheet.
-Or, spend a minute reading this NYT article and this NPR coverage.
-In essence, a university will partner with coding bootcamp and a quality assurance entity (QAE), and as a result, students can effectively get financial aid and/or college credit for completing a coding bootcamp.
-The DOE calls these partnerships “test sites.”
+Curious about EQUIP?
+In essence, a university partnered with a coding bootcamp and a quality assurance entity (QAE), and as a result, students could effectively get financial aid and/or college credit for completing a coding bootcamp.
+The DOE called these partnerships “test sites” and announced awarded $17M in grants in August 2016 (see Trend #4 for more information).
+We haven’t heard an update on EQUIP since August 2016, but we’ll update this article if that changes.
 Some say that financial aid is a great idea for coding bootcamps.
 Others, like Jordan Weissmann at Slate, say that expanding the financial aid system will “ruin coding bootcamps.”

 Trend #1: University + Coding Bootcamp Partnerships

 These are partnerships where a coding bootcamp either offers classes on the university campus, taught by the bootcamp’s own professors, or students can study at the coding bootcamp campus but get college credit.
 Some of these partnerships also allow students to use the GI Bill to pay for coding bootcamp tuition.

 DevPoint Labs has partnered with the University of Utah's Professional Education department to provide a full-time 11-week web development program, aimed at adults who want to change careers.
 The program will cost $9,995 with scholarship opportunities for women and minority groups.
 The partnership has allowed DevPoint Labs to lower the cost of the program which is usually $11,000.
 The program launches in May 2017 and will take place at the University of Utah Sandy Center.
 Trilogy Education also offers a 24-week part-time bootcamp at the University of Utah – see below.

 GalvanizeU + University of New Haven